How to Improve Self-Awareness

 Self-aware people tend to live fulfilling lives as they know how to control their emotions and stay focused.
 With this knowledge, you can lean on your abilities and work to reinforce areas of weakness.

-Enrolling in executive coaching, mentoring, or leadership coaching will assist you in better understanding your internal locus control, which is vital in workplace leadership, and increase self-awareness.
+Enrolling in executive coaching, mentoring, or leadership coaching will assist you in better understanding your internal locus control, which is vital in workplace leadership, and your increase self-awareness.

 Dr. Tasha Eurich is a leading organizational psychologist and a keen supporter of the concept of self-awareness.
 She espouses the advantages of self-awareness in the following way: “When we can see ourselves clearly, we are more confident and creative, make better decisions, build stronger relationships, and communicate more effectively.
 All of which are important to effective leadership.”